 My name is Jeffrey Kotyk, otherwise Indrajāla in Buddhist circles.
 I'm from Canada.

 I base my personal ideology on the five sciences that the bodhisattva should strive to master: grammar and composition (śabda-vidyā), the arts and mathematics (śilpakarma-sthāna-vidyā), medicine (cikitsā-vidyā), logic-epistemology (hetu-vidyā), and philosophy (adhyātma-vidyā).
-Additionally, I take to heart a lot of the teachings of the classical Stoics.

 From a young age I've always had an interest in history.
 In recent years I've started reading more and more on Indian, Persian and Hellenic histories.
 My area of research from 2014 onward has been Buddhist astrology and star worship in the Tang dynasty, which demands extensive reading of classical Western and Indian histories plus knowledge of ancient astrology.